purveeagrawal7/RestAPI/README.md

 Provide the urls:
   http://localhost:8080/users with method as GET in POSTMAN to get the desired response.
-This will give all the users. http://localhost:8080/users/1 This will give a specific user as a response whose id is 1. http://localhost:8080/users with the method as POST to add any user, porvide the new user as a json in the request body. http://localhost:8080/users/1  with the method as DELETE to delete the user with id 1.
+This will give all the users. http://localhost:8080/users/1 This will give a specific user as a response whose id is 1. http://localhost:8080/users with the method as POST to add any user, provide the new user as a json object in the request body. http://localhost:8080/users/1  with the method as DELETE to delete the user with id 1. http://localhost:8080/users with the method as PUT to update any user, provide the updated user as a json object in the request body.